Styrse/Carport/docs/process/fog_carport_cases.md

 - [ ] Use Google reCAPTCHA or a simple math challenge
 - **Labels:** `t-shirt-size: S`, `priority: high`, `type: frontend`, `area: contact`, `extra-feature`

-### 🔹 Extra Feature – Add internal help desk / support inbox
+### 🔹 Issue 21.4 – Add internal help desk / support inbox
 📌 *What this is:* A backend tool for managing customer service interactions (future idea).
 🎯 *Why it matters:* Could improve internal handling of support requests and long-term tracking.
 - [ ] Create a customer service dashboard (future feature)